EvelynPloetz/Deep-LASI/docs/source/installation.rst

       py.importlib.import_module("tensorflow")

-You are now ready to use Deep-LASI.
+You are now ready to use DeepLASI.

 Packages for simulations and training new neural network models
 ^^^^^^^^^^^^^^^^^^^^